Jalila Essaïdi: Career

 Essaïdi’s projects have been covered by Associated Press, Reuters, CNN and the BBC, among numerous others.

 Essaïdi excels in particular in the field of inspiration.
 She reaches a diverse audience through her many media interviews and publications, her worldwide audience for lectures, and her presence in the world's largest Museums.
 Recent exhibitions include: Victory and Albert Museum, London; State Tretyakov Gallery, Moscow; World Expo 2017, Nur-Sultan; Power station of Art, Shanghai.

 Essaïdi's projects have been covered by Associated Press, Reuters, CNN and the BBC, among numerous others.
-It is when she founded her startup Inspidere BV (2015), to capitalise on this research, that she got invited to Startup Fest Europe to pitch among world-class speakers such as Eric Schmidt (CEO Alphabet/Google), Tim Cook (CEO Apple) and Travis Kalanick (CEO Uber).
+It is when she founded her startup Inspidere BV (2015) to capitalise on this research that she was invited to Startup Fest Europe to pitch among world-class speakers such as Eric Schmidt (CEO Alphabet/Google), Tim Cook (CEO Apple) and Travis Kalanick (CEO Uber).
 More recent significant keynote lectures include the Biodiversity Next Conference 2019, and the Creativity World Forum 2019.